BuiltWithGenie/GenieWorkshop/README.md

 ./pkginstall.sh
 ```

-- Add the apps to the Genie Builder environment with `gbsetup.sh`:
+- Adding the apps to the Genie Builder environment with `gbsetup.sh`:
 ```bash
 ./gbsetup.sh
 ```